amirhm/DockerNotes/X11-Forwarding.md

 1. then run the xhost +local:root on host
 2. now either pass the DISPLAY envirounemt variable as [host-ip]:0.0 or set it inside the container

+### ssh x11 forwarding problem on windows:

+In windows setting the DISPLAY env make a problem with ssh_askpass, the workarounf would be to create an object on C (\dev\tty) mkdir \dev echo x > \dev\tty then if the DiSPLAY is set on windows side (setx DISPLAY=localhost:0.0) ssh -Y option should work.